ahmdx/Robin/README.md

 - If you need help or have a question, use 'robin' tag on [Stack Overflow](http://stackoverflow.com/questions/tagged/robin).
 - If you found a bug or have a feature request, please open an issue.

-- If you want to contribute, please submit a pull request.
+Please do not open a pull request until a contribution guide is published.

 ## Installation